The best bathroom scales: from smart scales to bargain wonders

 We pick the best bathroom scales to help you towards your weight-management goals

-The best bathroom scales are an essential weight-management tool, whether you're looking to lose weight quickly, maintain your current weight or even bulk up.
+A good set of bathroom scales is an essential weight-management tool, whether you're looking to lose weight quickly, maintain your current weight or even bulk up.

 Although weighing ourselves will never be classed as an enjoyable activity, decent scales can certainly make the process less painful; scrolling through multiple settings, or being bombarded with an onslaught of irrelevant information will only make your goals seem harder to achieve.